Technigo/project-express-api/README.md

 # Project Express API

-This is a backend project that has API:s built using Express.
+This is a backend project with API:s built using Express.

 ## The problem